 Individuals who do not suffer one of these or other secondary conditions but whose uncontrolled diabetes nonetheless restricts their ability to work may be able to qualify for a medical-vocational allowance under some circumstances.

-Discuss Your Case with a Baltimore SSD Lawyer
+Discuss Your Case with a Washington DC or Baltimore SSD Lawyer